This is an all-natural DIY feminine wash (homemade douche). Some name brands claim to be natural, but upon closer examination, they’re not.

 Douching really isn’t necessary and can affect the pH of delicate female parts, potentially leading to problems.
 However, if you really want to use one, consider this natural homemade douche that will allow these delicate parts to maintain the proper pH.
 Also, consider using the above DIY feminine wash.

 To make a homemade douche, mix ingredients together, and use as you would normally use a douche.

 Dangerous Ingredients in Name Brand Feminine Wash

-While some brands of feminine products claim to be natural, most all of them contain ingredients that are not.
+While some brands of feminine products claim to be natural, most of them contain ingredients that are not.
 The chemicals that are in them could cause harm in the long run.
-Let’s take a look at the ingredients in one popular brand; the ingredients listed are octoxynol-9, citric acid, sodium benzoate, disodium EDTA, and fragrance.
+Let’s take a look at the ingredients in one popular brand; the ingredients listed are Octoxynol-9, citric acid, sodium benzoate, disodium EDTA, and fragrance.
 Here’s the breakdown: